 Houses, schools, factories, malls, roads, bridges – each needs to be built and maintained.
 With a projected surge in construction related projects and anticipated employer needs, opportunities look bright for students considering a career in construction.
 The Bureau of Labor Statistics has reported construction jobs will remain in high demand through the next several years.

 Students will be introduced to a wide variety of occupation areas related to new house construction and remodeling as they rotate through two areas of focus.
-They will explore the operation of heavy equipment, road construction, and business management.
-Students will also be exposed to residential occupations such as carpenters, roofers, siding installers, masons, plumbers, and electricians.
+Students will also be exposed to residential occupations such as carpenters, roofers, siding installers, masons, and electricians.

 In this class, safety comes first.
 All lessons are designed to reinforce the transferable core skills of working safely.
 Also emphasized are skills in following written instructions, solving problems, reading plans and prints, taking accurate measurements, and applying math concepts.

 All students are provided an opportunity to earn an OSHA 10-hour construction safety certificate in their first year.
 This credential is nationally recognized and never expires.
 Second year students can qualify for the Michigan Residential Builders pre-licensure certification, which can save as much as $1,000 toward becoming a licensed contractor.

 - CareerSafe – OSHA

 - 60 Hour Pre-Licensure/Residential Builder